 Logical thinkers who like statistical analysis might want to explore a future as an actuary.
 Actuaries use statistics and formulas to make financial predictions, often (although not exclusively) for insurance businesses.
 If this role sounds intriguing, consider retraining to improve your skills in order to become an actuary.
-Online actuary training courses are one way to gain the necessary career skills to join this field.
+Online actuary education courses are one way to gain the necessary career skills to join this field.tr

 Actuary Career Skills

 Actuaries are educated in the applications of statistics.
 They create tables that help them predict certain risks, such as those found in life insurance or pension savings.
 Actuaries are professionals who help determine insurance premiums, among other things.
 To excel in this career you need to pay attention to details, work independently, enjoy numbers, and be able to communicate the facts from your analysis to others.
 The ability to use pertinent computer programs is now also an important skill as well.